anotherzo/pycv/README.md

 ## Features

 - Loads CV data from YAML files
-- Takes a link to a job ad to fit your resume to the position you seek
+- Takes a link to a job ad to fit your resume and coverletter to the position you seek
+- No (all too) personal information is sent to the interwebs
 - Uses Claude for content enhancement
-- Generates a professional PDF using Jinja2 and LaTeX
+- Generates professional PDFs using Jinja2 and LaTeX
 - Based on the Awesome-CV template

 ## Requirements